Mercedes-Benz Transmission Problems

-Your transmission may be back to normal but there may be underlying issues that you need to address.
-If you ignore them, the car will start going into the limp mode more frequently.
+Your transmission may be back to normal, but there may be underlying issues that you need to address.
+If you ignore them, the car will go into limp mode more frequently.
 Don’t forget that first warning!
-You need to find the reason your transmission is going into limp mode or not shifting.
+It would be best to discover why your transmission is going into limp mode or not shifting.

-You would be surprised to know that the majority of the transmissions problems such as hard shifting and no shifting issues come from incorrect transmission fluid level or the infamous transmission 13 pin connector plug O-ring.
+You would be surprised to know that most transmission problems, such as hard shifting and no shifting issues, come from incorrect transmission fluid level or the infamous transmission 13-pin connector plug O-ring.
 These are easy fixes that you can even tackle yourself.
-Mercedes-Benz transmissions are very solid, and whole transmission replacement are very rarely needed.
-The 5-speed transmission that was used between 1995 up to 2008 is one of the best transmission ever built.
+Mercedes-Benz transmissions are very solid, and whole transmission replacement is rarely needed.
+The 5-speed transmission that was used between 1995 to 2008 is one of the best transmissions ever built.
 Now let’s see if we can help you troubleshoot your transmission.

 - Low Transmission Fluid

-- Transmission wire harness 13-pin connector leaking oil (O-ring)
+- Transmission wire harness 13-pin (O-ring) connector oil leak/contamination

 - Won’t come out of Park gear due to a defective brake light switch.
 (DIY How to replace the Brake Light Switch)